For current job openings in my group see davidegerosa.com/category/jobs/

 Do you like black holes and gravitational waves?
 Come and join us at the University of Milano-Bicocca!
 Our science is great… and if that’s not enough, Milan is a truly beautiful city in the north of Italy.
 Mountains and lakes are just around the corner, food is outstanding.

 Here I list a few possible opportunities to work with me and my group.
 If you’re interested in any of these, feel free to drop me a line at [email protected] to discuss the application process.

 PhD in Milan

 If you’re looking for a PhD in gravitational astronomy, then Milan is the place for you!
 The deadline is usually in May/June each year for positions starting in the fall.
 Here is some general information on the program, including funding, etc. Please get in touch with me at any time for tips on the application call.
 There are positions reserved for candidates from outside Italy.

 Marie Skłodowska-Curie fellowships

 Master’s and Bachelor’s theses

 For students at the University of Milan-Bicocca, I have several thesis projects available, both at the MSc (“laurea magistrale”) and BSc (“laurea triennale”) level.
 Possible topics range from dynamics of black-hole binaries, modeling of gravitational-wave signals, statistical and machine learning applications, etc, covering both theoretical and computational activities.
 More broadly, I am happy to design a project that works for you, based on what you find most exciting in gravitational (astro)physics.
+MSc thesis projects are often completed in collaboration with external researchers with students spending some time abroad.
 For efficient planning, I encourage students to get in touch with me about a month or so in advance.

 I welcome externally funded students and researchers who wish to visit my group to complete a project together.
 A few examples of funding sources include:

 - For European students, the Erasmus+ program provides funding that can be used for research projects.